Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/multiseq.md

 ## A first attempt at identifying local dissimilarities between protein structures

-In the previous lesson on assessing the accuracy of a predicted structure, we introduced a metric called root mean square deviation (RMSD) for quantifying the difference between two protein structures.
+In a previous lesson on assessing the accuracy of a predicted structure, we introduced a metric called root mean square deviation (RMSD) for quantifying the difference between two protein structures.
 RMSD offered an excellent method for a *global* comparison (i.e., a comparison across all structures), but we are interested in the *local* regions where the SARS-CoV and SARS-CoV-2 complexes differ.
-To this end, we will need an approach that examines individual amino acids in similar protein structures.
+To this end, we will need an approach that considers individual amino acids in similar protein structures.

 **STOP:** How could we compare individual amino acid differences of two (similar) protein structures?
 {: .notice--primary}